 “No man is above the law and no man is below it; nor do we ask any man’s permission when we ask him to obey it.
 Obedience to the law is demanded as a right; not asked as a favor.” – Theodore Roosevelt

-Florida law also requires that nursing home negligence and abuse be reported within two years of the incident or within two years from the time that the incident was discovered.
+Florida law also requires nursing home negligence and abuse to be reported within two years of the incident or within two years from the time the incident was discovered.
 Nursing home facilities found to be at fault for nursing home abuse or neglect can potentially face extensive civil charges and permanent closing of the facilities.

-Contact Lancaster & Eure today to schedule a free consultation and let us help you get the justice your elderly loved one deserves.
+Contact Lancaster & Eure today to schedule a free consultation, and let us help you get the justice your elderly loved one deserves.
 With 70 years of combined experience in trial practice and litigation for nursing home abuse in Florida, we have the knowledge and expertise to guide you successfully through the overwhelming and emotional process of a nursing home abuse case.
 We are here to help.
 Please call (941) 365-7575 to speak with an attorney today.